testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance, #draft`

+:white_check_mark:  **Do:** Use the same DB like production, only optimize it for testing.
+Others tempy

-:white_check_mark:  **Do:** Avoid fake DBs, it brings noise, loosen the DB durability settings to gain performance boost, for example {something}, show numbers,
+Avoid fake DBs, it brings noise, loosen the DB durability settings to gain performance boost, for example {something}, show numbers,

 <br/>